China official sacked after belittling compatriots at banquet

 "They have rice in their hands and pork in their mouths and still they curse you," the portly Liang said in the video, shot secretly in May but posted to the Internet in mid-September.
 "This is what the common folk are like.
 They are shameless and you can't give them face."

-Scrolling text in the video said the banquet for a handful of officials, which included seafood, expensive liquor and cigarettes, cost nearly 10,000 yuan.
+Scrolling text in the video said the banquet for a handful of officials, which included seafood, expensive liquor and cigarettes, cost nearly 10,000 yuan ($1,600).

 State broadcaster China Radio International said on Tuesday that county disciplinary authorities confirmed the video was authentic and that Liang was removed from his post indefinitely soon after it went viral.